vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 | 34R | Non-Jet<br>Jet | T2<br>U1

 !!! note
-    Non-Jet aircraft preferring to vacate North of TWY B7 must advise ADC prior to receiving a landing clearance.
+    Non-Jet aircraft preferring to vacate north of TWY B7 must advise ADC prior to receiving a landing clearance.

 ### Sydney Director
-Sydney Director (SY-D_APP & SY-DE_APP) is a position within the SY TCU that is responsible for providing vectors to final for inbound aircraft.
+Sydney Director (SY-D_APP & SY-DE_APP) are unique positions responsible for providing vectors to final for inbound aircraft.

-When assigned the Independent Visual Approach, you must report your assigned runway in sight (if you are visual with it) as soon as you are visual.
-In optimum VMC conditions, you would have your runway in sight on first contact.
+On first contact with Director (or as soon as you become visual otherwise), you must report your assigned runway in sight.
+Aircraft already established on the localiser/final approach course may instead report when visual.

+!!! tip
+    If Director is not online, Approach will carry out the functions of the position.
+Report your assigned runway in sight as soon as possible.

 Director will generally issue pilots with an estimate of their track miles remaining to aid in descent planning.
 This distance is from the current aircraft position to the assigned runway threshold.
 In most cases, this number will range from around 20 to 35 nautical miles.

 !!! phraseology
-    **VOZ853**: "Director, Velocity 853, descending 6000, Runway 34L in sight."
+    **VOZ853**: "Director, Velocity 853, descending A060, Runway 34L in sight."
-    **SY-D_APP**: "Velocity 853, Director, descend 3000, 25 miles to run."
+    **SY-D_APP**: "Velocity 853, Director, descend to A030, 25 miles to run."

 The airspace that director owns is very small and often heavily congested.
 It is imperative that pilots fly their assigned instruction without delay.
 Pilots will be issued vectors to final, speed restrictions, and altitude instructions that must be flown accurately and as soon as you receive them.
-Even a 5 second delay or erroneous heading input could cause conflict with another aircraft or throw you out of the sequence.

-Director may issue complicated instructions as they instruct you to join final.
-These instructions are required by phraseology standards to ensure pilots will intercept the approach and not pass through the assigned runway centreline.

-In the event of radio congestion on the base leg, do not pass through your assigned runway centreline.
+In the event of radio congestion on the base leg, **do not pass through your assigned runway centreline**.
 Commence the turn to enable intercept of the final approach course for the runway assigned, then track the extended centreline of that runway.
-If pilots do not receive a handoff to TWR by 4nm from the threshold, you may switch to the TWR frequency without an explicit handoff.
+If pilots do not receive a handoff to tower by 4nm from the threshold, you may switch to the ADC frequency.

-### YSSY STAR Route Discontinuities
+### STAR Route Discontinuities
-Due to the nature of operations at YSSY, STARs that track to TESAT will contain a discontinuity in the FMC.
-Do not delete the route discontinuity from the FMC, as you will generally receive vectors before this point.
-Deleting the discontinuity will cause the aircraft to circle around TESAT instead of fly the last heading.
+Most STARs terminate with radar vectors from ATS and will generally produce a route discontinuity in the flight management system. **Do not delete the route discontinuity**, as doing so may cause the aircraft to bypass TESAT or track in appropriately.

-Instead, pilots should follow the routing as labeled on the chart (generally, TRACK xxx TO TESAT.
-EXPECT RADAR VECTORS TO FINAL APPROACH COURSE AFTER xxxxx).
-You will generally receive vectors before overflying TESAT unless otherwise advised by ATC.

 !!! warning "Important"
     Some aircraft FMCs may insert a discontinuity after BOOGI, NASHO, or JAKLN.
-In most cases, these waypoints are followed by a point titled (VECTORS).
+In most cases, these waypoints are followed by a point titled *(VECTORS)*.
 If your FMC generates a discontinuity instead of a VECTORS waypoint, do not delete the discontinuity.
 They will function the same.

 ### Independent Visual Approaches (IVAs)
-The Independent Visual Approach (IVA) is an approach procedure used at Sydney during simultaneous parallel runway operations.
-Aircraft can conduct visual approaches to parallel runways, without requiring staggered separation from aircraft operating on the adjacent approach.
-IVAs can only be conducted on parallel runways.
+Independent Visual Approaches allow two aircraft on adjacent finals to conduct [visual approaches](../navigation/vsa.md) without any secondary separation standard in place, greatly increasing the capacity of the parallel runways during PROPS.
 Depending on the meteorological conditions, IVAs can be initiated from a circuit or from an instrument approach once the pilot is visual.

-IVAs will only be conducted when the cloud base is greater than 3000ft, and the visibility is greater than 5000m.
-If the cloud base is between 2000ft and 3000ft, ATC will nominate instrument approaches into Independent Visual Approaches.
+#### Requirements
 To fly the IVA, pilots must report their assigned runway in sight to ATC.
-If established on the LOC, pilots may report visual instead.
+If established on the LOC/FAC, pilots may report visual instead.

 !!! note
-    "Reporting the runway in sight" means that you can and will maintain visual reference to the runway.
-If there is cloud or weather on your anticipated track that will obscure your visibility of the runway, do not report the runway in sight until you are certain you can maintain adequate visual reference to the runway.
+    Reporting the runway in sight means that you are able to maintain visual reference to the runway along your intended flight path.
+If there is weather on your anticipated track that will obscure your visibility of the runway, do not report the runway in sight until you are certain you can maintain adequate visual reference.

-To aid in intercepting the final approach course or glide path for the assigned runway, pilots should use the ILS or GLS for lateral and vertical guidance.
+Pilots should use the ILS or GLS for lateral and vertical guidance when conducting an IVA.

-!!! note 1
-    Pilots may be instructed to intercept the LOC without a full approach clearance.
-This does not constitute an approach clearance.
-You must intercept the localiser, but must not descend below your assigned altitude until you are cleared for an ILS, GLS, or IVA.
-The phraseology for an IVA will include "Cleared Independent Visual Approach".

-!!! note 2
-    Only Australian and New Zealand operators are permitted to join an IVA from a circuit leg.
-International flights and Heavy or Super (H/J) category aircraft must first be established on the LOC or GLS FAC before being cleared for an IVA.

-In the event of a missed approach, you must fly the published missed approach in accordance with the published instrument approach chart for your assigned runway, unless otherwise directed by ATC.

 Ensure you do not overshoot your assigned runway centreline.
-Due to the close spacing of both parallel runways, passing through your assigned runway centreline can cause a breakdown or loss of separation with aircraft operating on the adjacent final.
 Fly accurate headings when being vectored to final.
 The vector to final will not be greater than 30 degrees from the runway centreline.

 Pilots must manage their speed on the base leg to ensure they do not overshoot the centreline.
-ATC approach speeds apply, and can be found on the instrument approach chart.
+ATC approach speeds apply, and can be found on the relevant instrument approach chart.

-When being cleared for an IVA at night, ATC will issue an additional instruction in your approach clearance.
-This instruction provides a minimum altitude to descend to until established on either the ILS/GLS glidepath or the PAPIs.

-!!! phraseology
-    **SY-D_APP**: "Ambulance 282, Turn right heading 330, join final, from that heading cleared Independent Visual Approach RWY 34R, not below 1500 until established on the PAPI."

 Other aircraft will be operating on the adjacent approach, and ATC will provide surveillance or vertical separation until cleared for an IVA.
 Traffic information will be provided if another aircraft is within 1NM on final.
 Pilots must respond to any TCAS alert accordingly.

-If an aircraft is observed to be deviating towards the adjacent final, ATC will issue a warning to the pilot.
+#### IVAs at Night
+When being cleared for an IVA at night, ATC will issue an additional instruction in your approach clearance.
+This instruction provides a minimum altitude to descend to until established on either the ILS/GLS glidepath or the PAPI.

 !!! phraseology
-    **SY-D_APP**: "Qantas 452, you are deviating from the final approach course.
-Turn right immediately and return to your cleared approach,"

-This instruction is time-critical and pilots should immediately return to their approach.

-If an aircraft is observed to penetrate, or is likely to penetrate the adjacent final, ATC will issue a break-out alert to the non-deviating aircraft.

-!!! phraseology
-    **SY-D_APP**: "Break-out alert, Jetstar 891, turn right immediately, heading 100, climb to 3000."

-Break-out alerts are extremely time-critical, and must be hand-flown to avoid wasted time with autopilot inputs.
-Fly the plane first, then once established away from the centreline, respond to ATC.

-- not sure what our stance is on break-out alerts. included because it seems worthy of including, especially with how often people seem to deviate from final...
-- possisbly omitting the aus/nz operators requirement from IVAs. not sure how many controllers actually simulate that / what our stance on it is.
+    **SY-D_APP**: "Ambulance 282, turn right heading 330, join final runway 34R, from that heading cleared Independent Visual Approach, not below 1500 until established on the PAPI."

+#### Missed Approach
+In the event of a missed approach, you must fly the published missed approach in accordance with the published instrument approach chart for your assigned runway, unless otherwise directed by ATC.

 ### Helicopter Operations
 Helicopter procedures at Sydney are promulgated using coded designators and clearances for routes regularly flown by helicopters operating in SY terminal airspace.